iiasa/ixmp/doc/reporting.rst

    Keys are dimension IDs.
    Values are either lists of allowable labels along the respective dimension or :obj:`None` to clear any existing filters for that dimension.

-   This configuration can be applied through :meth:`.Reporter.set_filters`; :meth:`.Reporter.configure`, or in a configuration file:
+   This configuration can be applied through :meth:`.Reporter.set_filters`; :meth:`Reporter.configure <genno.Computer.configure>`, or in a configuration file:

    .. code-block:: yaml